Drax Power Station CCGT

 It could enable Drax to deliver more reliable and flexible electricity generation at its power station in North Yorkshire – helping the UK to transition to net zero carbon emissions by 2050.

 Drax must secure a capacity market agreement to underpin the investment needed to develop the first combined cycle generating unit.

-If developed, up to 1,800 megawatts (MW) of new capacity would be available from October 2023.
+If developed, up to 1,800 megawatts (MW) of new capacity would be available.
 This could help to displace less efficient and higher carbon emitting power stations, enabling further decarbonisation of the power system, whilst creating up to 800 jobs during construction.

 Drax is proposing to build new combined cycle gas turbine (CCGT) generating units in place of two coal-fired units (known as Units 5 and 6) that will be decommissioned at Drax Power Station, near the town of Selby.

 The proposed development is a nationally significant infrastructure project (NSIP) under “the construction or extension of a generating station” category in Part 3 Sections 14(1)(a) and 15(2) of the Planning Act 2008 (as amended).
 As such, Drax was required to seek planning permission through the Planning Inspectorate (PINS).

 The proposed project comprises up to four new gas turbines (up to two for Unit X and up to two for Unit Y), each powering a dedicated generator of up to 600 megawatts (MW) in capacity.
 Each unit would provide steam, via a Heat Recovery Steam Generator, to a steam turbine for that unit which would generate up to 600MW per unit.